altairbow/django-db-connection-pool/README.md

 # django-db-connection-pool

-MySQL & Oracle connection pool backends of Django, Be based on SQLAlchemy.
+MySQL & Oracle & PostgreSQL connection pool backends of Django, Be based on SQLAlchemy.

 #### Quickstart